ydong6/assignment-3/README.md

 <BB<FFFFFF0BFFFIBBFFFFIFFIIIIIIIIFIIIFFFIIIFBBFFIIFIFFFFFFFFF
 ```

+### Tasks

 1. This one is pretty hard because you are dealing with multiple lines now.
-The serial number of the Illumina sequencer is the first set of numbers after the `@` and before the first colon, how would you extract **only** the serial number from the sequence data?
+The serial number of the Illumina sequencer is the first set of numbers after the `@` and before the first colon.
+How would you extract **only the serial number** from the sequence data?
 Assume that the characters may not stay the same.

   **FIND**:
   ```